- Best Tow Behind Sprayers Picks (Updated List)

 If you want to become a tow behind sprayer homeowner, then you should consider the area you have to spray on.
 Tank capacities vary with different brands on the market from 13 to more than 25 gallons, so calculate your total acreage if you don’t want to end up with a solution in your tank after doing the gardening.

 The average size for most homes would be a 15-gallon tow behind sprayer.
-However, there are also some 100-gallon pull behind sprayers but this industrial size is definitely not going to be alright for your backyard chores.
+However, there is also some 100-gallon pull behind sprayers but this industrial size is definitely not going to be alright for your backyard chores.

 Additionally, if your garden or lawn is just too small, you might want to look into other options such as a backpack sprayer.
 We got some exclusive information about the top products in that category as well.